karmaniverous/stan/.stan/system/stan.system.md

      • STAN repo (`@karmaniverous/stan`): update the system prompt (s`tan.system.md`) only for repo‑agnostic concerns.
    - These prompt updates are “requirements” and follow normal listing/patch/refactor rules.

-3. Iterate on requirements until convergence
+3. Iterate requirements until convergence
    - The user may commit changes and provide a new archive diff & script outputs, or accept the requirements and ask to proceed to code.

 4. Implementation and code iteration
    - Produce code, iterate until scripts (lint/test/build/typecheck) pass.
-   - If requirements change mid‑flight, stop coding and return to step 1.
+   - If requirements change mid‑flight, stop coding and return to design.

 # Cardinal Design Principles